• Monpazier Square evening sun

 Ecureuil Cafe – Situated in the main square, this is the hip place for coffee, milkshakes, smoothies and a range of other goodies.
 You can also get a lovely breakfast and all day snacks in pleasant surroundings either outside or in their industrial style interior.

 Bière de la Bastide – Artisan Brewery.
 English type beers.
 Brewery tours and tastings.
 Beer club and much MUCH more.
 A visit is a must during your stay.
 Check out their website for seasonal events.
-They also have Gin, wine, food platters, coffee ……..
+They also have Gins, wines, Cocktails and an extensive menu of lovely “pub” grub ……..
 Open every day during the high season.

 La Reserve De L’Ecureuil – Wine Bar situated next to the Ecureuil Cafe.
 Open 7pm – 11pm Thursday – Sunday but every evening during the peak season.
 Some very nice wines and meat/cheese platters to nibble on.